MBB-team/VBA-toolbox/_wiki/statistical-models.md

 y = X*b + e';
 ```

+Here, the data `y` is a 32x1000 matrix, containing dummy skin conductance time series at each trial.
 Now let's apply RFT to solve the multiple comparison problem (across time samples):

 ```matlab
 [statfield,out] = RFT_GLM_contrast(X,y,c,'t',1,1);
 ```

 In brief, `RFT_GLM_contrast` (i) computes a 1D statistical field composed of Student's t summary statistic for the contrast `c` sampled at each peri-stimulus time point, and (ii) applies RFT to correct for the multiple comparison problem across time samples (on the field).
-Note: the rougness of the statistical field is evaluated using the fitted residuals of the GLM, as described in [Kiebel et al. 1999](https://www.ncbi.nlm.nih.gov/pubmed/10600421).
+Note: the roughness of the statistical field is evaluated using the fitted residuals of the GLM, as described in [Kiebel et al. 1999](https://www.ncbi.nlm.nih.gov/pubmed/10600421).
 Let us eyeball the ensuing graphical output :

 ![]({{ site.baseurl }}/images/wiki/1D-RFT.bmp)